Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: IVT Process and Reaction Network

 \subsection{In Vitro Transcription Process}

+RNA molecules can be produced through in vitro transcription, utilizing the RNA polymerase enzymes (e.g., T7 RNAP), DNA template, nucleoside triphosphates (NTPs) as substrates, and a transcription buffer solution containing Mg and other factors \cite{young1997modeling}.
 The IVT process is typically divided into three stages: initiation, elongation, and termination \cite{cheetham1999structural,dousis2023engineered}; see an illustration in Figure~\ref{fig:enzymatic_networks}.
 The DNA template includes the RNA polymerase (RNAP) promoter for transcription initiation, the code for the RNA molecule elongation, and the terminator sequence.
 RNAP is a group of enzymes that catalyzes the synthesis reactions of RNA molecules from a DNA template through the process of transcription \cite{lodish2008molecular}.
-T7 RNAP, derived from the T7 bacteriophage, is a popular enzyme used in mRNA vaccine manufacturing IVT process.
-It has several advantages over other RNA polymerases, including high transcription efficiency, high specificity for T7 promoter sequences, and the ability to incorporate modified nucleotides into RNA transcripts \cite{tabor1985bacteriophage}.
+T7 RNAP, derived from the T7 bacteriophage, is a popular enzyme used for IVT process in mRNA vaccine manufacturing \cite{tabor1985bacteriophage}.

 \textbf{(1) Binding and initiation:} Initiation is the first stage of the IVT process, during which T7 RNAP enzyme (denoted as $E$) binds to the promoter region of DNA template (denoted as $D$) to form the transcription initiation complex (IC) \cite{cheetham1999structural}.
 The promoter is a specific DNA sequence that signals RNAP where to bind upstream of a gene sequence.
 In the case of T7 RNAP, the initiator nucleotide is GTP, which is incorporated into the first position of the synthesized RNA molecule.
 Magnesium ions (Mg$^{2+}$) play a critical role in the IVT process by supporting the activity of RNAP, stabilizing the RNAP-DNA complex, and promoting the binding of NTPs, including ATP, CTP, GTP, and UTP, to the RNAP.
-The initiation of enzymatic RNA synthesis reaction can be written as:
+The initiation of enzymatic RNA synthesis reaction network can be written as:

-where $M_1$ stands for an RNA transcript with length $1$ for simplification, $E \cdot D \cdot M_1$ represents an intermediate enzymatic complex containing the enzyme, DNA, and the nascent RNA.
+where $M_1$ stands for an RNA transcript with length $1$ for simplification, $E \cdot D \cdot M_1$ represents an intermediate enzymatic complex containing the enzyme (E), DNA (D), and the nascent RNA $(M_1)$.